Gamora (Marvel Cinematic Universe): Early life

-As a child, Gamora's planet was invaded by Thanos, whose forces killed half the population, including her parents.
-Gamora confronted him, who admired her courage in doing so, with Thanos adopting her as his daughter.
+As a child, Gamora's homeworld was invaded by Thanos, whose forces killed half the population, including her parents.
+Gamora confronted him, and out of admiration for her courage, he adopted her as his daughter.
 She was trained as an assassin, and raised alongside Nebula, whom she was often pitted against in fights, in which Gamora always won.

-Joining the Guardian of the Galaxy
+Joining the Guardians of the Galaxy

 Gamora plans to rebel against Thanos when he sends her to aid Ronan the Accuser, a Kree fanatic who wants to destroy the planet Xandar.
 She travels to Xandar to retrieve an Infinity Stone that has been acquired by Peter Quill in order to sell it for enough money to afford to live the rest of her life.
 Due to the interference of bounty hunters Rocket and Groot, she is instead captured by Xandar's law enforcement, the Nova Corps, and sent to a space prison called the Kyln, along with Quill, Rocket and Groot.
 There, she is threatened by Drax the Destroyer, whose family was killed by Ronan under the command of Thanos, but Drax spares her life when Quill assures him that her presence will draw Ronan to them.
 Gamora joins Quill, Rocket, Groot, and Drax in escaping the prison.
 The group form the Guardians of the Galaxy and travel to Knowhere, where Gamora meets with the Collector.
 After being attacked by Nebula, Gamora and the Guardians are able to save Xandar from Ronan.
 Because of her heroic actions, Gamora is cleared of her previous crimes.